algorandfoundation/specs/dev/crypto.md

     - "STIB": A _SignedTxnInBlock_ that appears as part of the leaf in the Merkle tree of transactions.
     - "TL": A leaf in the Merkle tree of transactions.
     - "TX": A _Transaction_.
+    - "SpecialAddr": A prefix used to generate designated addresses for specific functions, such as sending compact certificate transactions.
  - In the [Algorand Byzantine Fault Tolerance protocol][abft-spec]:
     - "AS": An _Agreement Selector_, which is also a [VRF][Verifiable
       Random Function] input.